 Most programs at JPU are designed to be completed in four semesters, which can be a duration of two years if the student attends fall/spring/summer semesters or a shorter period of time if the student attends fall/spring/summer semesters.
 All semesters are fifteen weeks long.
 Students who wish to pursue a more traditional route will generally enroll for fall and spring semesters, which begin in September and January respectively.
 Students who wish to pursue an accelerated path may enroll in all three (fall/spring/summer) 15-week semesters and complete the program in roughly 16 to 18 months.
-Four semesters following the accelerated path can be completed in roughly 16 months (ex. fall, spring, summer, fall).
-An additional few months may be required in order for the student to complete the minimum required number of clinical internship hours for programs requiring a clinical internship.
+Four semesters following the accelerated path can be completed in order for the student to complete the minimum required number of clinical internship hours for programs requiring a clinical internship.